jonasbn/bash_completion_ack/README.md

 ## Motivation

-The programmatic capabilities discovered while implementing my first `bash` completions intriqued me.
+The programmatic capabilities discovered while implementing my first `bash` completions intrigued me.
 This is a highly experimental feature, which nevertheless was lots of fun to implement.

 ## History